Location: Northeastern British Columbia.

 23. So, we took the path to the left towards the canyon.

 Bergeron Falls Trail Towards Bergeron Creek Canyon

-24. You would walk along Bergeron Creek.
+24. Walking along Bergeron Creek.

 Walking Along Bergeron Creek

 Continues on Page 2.